 In Danielle’s case, she didn’t realise how much her parents Ted and Kay were struggling at home until after they’d moved into their new home at Seasons Sinnamon Park.

-“I wanted a place that both Mum and Dad can stay in and once dad passes, I wanted Mum to be in place, somewhere with all the facilities and care and knowing people,” says Danielle.
+“I wanted a place that both Mum and Dad can stay in.
+Once dad passes, I wanted Mum to be in place, somewhere with all the facilities and care and knowing people,” says Danielle.

 “I didn’t realise that they were struggling as much as they were until I saw the difference when they moved in here and the weight that came off their shoulders and mine.”